-Mount Garfield is a 3.4 mile lightly trafficked out and back trail located near Palisade, CO that offers the chance to see wildlife and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking and walking and is accessible from April until October.
+Mount Garfield is a 3.6 mile lightly trafficked out and back trail located near Palisade, Colorado that offers the chance to see wildlife and is only recommended for very experienced adventurers.
+The trail is primarily used for hiking and walking and is best used from April until October.

 Love the views.
 This trail can be done by all, one step at a time.
 Get outside and live.